… or how to get an Amiga from a taxi driver

 First tests gave a promising effect.

-In next step, I taped on a silver tape to get a reflection bonus.
+In the next step, I taped on a silver tape to get a reflection bonus.

 Then I sanded the other side to get a nice matt effect that would scatter light evenly.